Why it matters

 The Hauraki Gulf is an incredible place, globally recognised for the diversity of its wildlife, including whales, dolphins, and seabirds.

 This ocean world, right on our doorstep, supports the people of Tāmaki Makaurau Auckland and beyond, providing well-being, recreation, and livelihoods.
-Its kaimoana has fed generations of Kiwi whānau.
+Its kaimoana has fed generations of whānau and communities.

 But the Hauraki Gulf is in crisis.
 Waters that once shimmered with vast schools of trevally and snapper, and reefs that bristled with crayfish, are now overfished.
 Bottom trawling continues to destroy the seabed, leaving behind an underwater desert.
 Every time it rains, sewage, heavy metals and mud flow into the gulf from our cities, farms, and industries, making it unswimmable for humans and increasingly harmful to the wildlife that lives in it.
-With a rapidly growing population, we urgently need better ways of managing our impact on the marine environment.

 The need for action is urgent.
 Working with mana whenua and other conservation partners, we are calling for:

-- a plan of action to reduce sedimentation entering the marine environment
+- a plan of action to reduce sedimentation entering the marine environment.

 Show your love for our precious Hauraki Gulf Tīkapa Moana.
 Protect what you love.